 If your family is looking for a school near the center business district, don’t miss Samuel Powel School in Powelton Village!

 Samuel Powel School is located in a very affordable zip code, with an average list price per square foot of $150 and a median home sale price of $219,241.
+This listing is an example of a 3 bedroom home you can buy in the Powel school boundaries.
 The drive and price combine to make this a zip code with great value.

 But that’s not the only thing that makes it stand out.
 Powel School students score 54% better than expected based on parent income.
 The expected score on reading/language arts testing for this school is 33.79, but the actual average score students achieve is 52!

 Powel scores a 3/10 on GreatSchools, which might cause parents to not consider this school.
 But don’t write it off!
 This low rating does not accurately represent Powel School.
 On SchoolSparrow, Powel School has an A grade.